 The Grand Canyon of the Yellowstone is one of the most dramatic views in Yellowstone National Park.
 I remember the first time I saw it I was blown away.
 The powerful Lower Falls drop into a gigantic canyon, which is accented by steaming thermal features and colorful walls.

 Yellowstone’s Grand Canyon can be viewed from many viewpoints, but the classic view is from Artist Point.
-Another of my favorite viewpoints is from Uncle Tom’s Point which requires you traveling 328 stairs down (and sub sequentially back up) 500 feet of elevation to the overlook.
-The payout is a really close view of the impressive lower falls, and on a sunny day you will probably even get a beautiful rainbow!
+Another of my favorite viewpoints is from Uncle Tom’s Point which requires you to walk down 328 stairs down (and subsequentially back up) and 500 feet of elevation to the overlook.
+The payout is a really close view of the impressive lower falls, and on a sunny day, you will probably even get a beautiful rainbow!
+This is one of the highlighted stops on one of my most recommended guided full-day West Yellowstone tours.

 West Thumb Geyser Basin